 The Master of Science in Biotechnology and Bioinformatics is a professional degree program designed to meet the needs of biotechnology industry and related public and private agencies and organizations.
 The program combines rigorous scientific training in interdisciplinary areas in biotechnology and bioinformatics with course work and experience in business management and regulatory affairs.
-The program includes a set of core courses with two emphases to choose from: biotechnology and bioinformatics.
+The program includes a set of core courses with two emphases to choose from: biotechnology and bioinformatics, and several elective courses.